rooktechCo/Blinker/README.md

 Please ensure your code follows the project's coding standards and includes tests where applicable.

 ## License
-This project is licensed under the [Gnu](LICENSE).
+This project is licensed under the [ GNU GENERAL PUBLIC ](LICENSE).
 See the LICENSE file for details.

 ## Author
 Mwiza Sichinga, Software Engineer at Rook Technologies